Who are the 10 biggest villains of Brexit?

 10. Tony Blair

 The crowning paradox of Blair’s premiership was that he sought to put Britain at the heart of a new, enlarged EU.
-He had some success, until the Iraq war turned most of “old” Europe against him.
-But it was his policy towards the 10 new member states that joined in 2004 that helped pave the way for Brexit.
+He had some success until the Iraq war turned most of “old” Europe against him, but his policy towards the 10 new member states that joined in 2004 helped pave the way for Brexit.
 He decided – ignoring warnings from Jack Straw and John Prescott – to allow new EU citizens free movement to the UK from day one, instead of imposing a transition period of up to seven years.
 When 800,000 Poles arrived over the next decade, “free movement” became a controversial and divisive issue.

 We do need to note, however, that leaving the EU was a decision made by the British people at the ballot box, in a democratic exercise in which more people voted than in any election.
 If Brexit was a mistake, there are more than 10 people who made it.